Jean-Poul/Data-Science-Exam-Project/README.md

 The Null Hypothesis:
 There is no correlation between news outlets and trends on the stock markets.

-4. Prepare the technical platform needed for researching and developing the problem solution:
+### 4. Prepare the technical platform needed for researching and developing the problem solution:

-a.    select and install software tools and development environments
+a. select and install software tools and development environments (Can change when further information has been gathered and scope of the assignment)

-b.   create a Github repository, which will host all project components during all stages of the development and implementation process.

-c.    create and upload a .md file as an initial release of the project, which contains title and brief annotation of your project, in minimum four sentences, telling:

-·      what is in the focus of your interest?

-·      why is it interesting?

-·      which outcome do you expect from your research?

-·      who may be a user of the results?
+Software tools:
+Jupyter notebook
+Docker runtime

+Languages:
+Python

+Libraries:
+Numpy
+Matplotlib
+Pandas
+Sklearn
+Seaborn

+Databases:
+MongoDB(store the data)
+Neo4J(analyse relations between the data)

+Programming environment:
+Agile methods such as scrum(meetings and kanban board) and extreme programming(pair programming)
+Depending on scope of the project then DevOps might be applied to make a pipeline and use CI/CD.

+### Title of our project:
+The medias influence on the stock market

+### Brief annotation:
+Our focus will be to build a model which can analyze if news are negative or positive.
+The next step will be to evaluate if there is a direct correlation with these news articles and the stock price.
+We find it interesting to investigate the psychological aspect of news outlets and how they can affect peoples investment choices.
+Furthermore the stock market is notoriously unpredictable and therefore it is interesting to challange ourselves to build a model that can predict the trends in the market.
+We expect to find a correlation between news from well established news outlets and with some probability be able to predict the trend of the stock in focus.
+An end user of our results may be someone who wants to take the first step into investing/trading.
+Our model could be a tool to help newcommers to establish confidence in their investment/trade.

-Submit the Github repository link in Peergrade.
+This Github repository will be linked in Peergrade.

 Deadline: 29<sup>th</sup> April 2022